emmetaobrien/1KGP-GoogleDrive/README.md

 * Only the version of git-annex-remote-googledrive installed with pip3 is observed to work for this process; using older versions of pip can cause problems.

-* If the Google Drive remote is not correctly set up, the project directory will appear to contain correctly formed links, but they will not connect to anything.
+* If the Google Drive remote is not correctly set up, the project directory will appear to contain correctly formed git-annex links, but they will not connect to anything.